Written by our personal injury lawyers in Charlottesville

 A Federal law passed in 1908 to protect injured railroad workers is known as the Federal Employer’s Liability Act (FELA).
 This law is applied the same in all states no matter which railroad you work for.
 The only difference is that each state has different procedures to get to court.
 Your personal injury lawyer may choose Federal or State courts.
 Railroad workers injured on the job must settle or sue for their injuries, lost income and pain and suffering.
 This law requires that a railroad worker prove some fault on the part of the railroad, it is not a worker’s compensation law.
 Experienced personal injury lawyers are required for your FELA railroad injury case.

 Example: If your lawyer proves the railroad was at fault, in whole or in part, no matter how small, then the injured employee wins the case.

-An experienced railroad personal injury lawyer can usually prove the case as the law is designed to help the injured worker.
+Our personal injury lawyers in Charlottesville can usually prove the case as the law is designed to help the injured worker.
 Even if the railroad worker was partially at fault, there is still a case.
-Eddie Wilson and Francis Hajek have represented thousands of railroad workers with great success.
+Eddie Wilson and Francis Hajek have represented thousands of railroad workers in Louisa County, Fluvanna County, and Albemarle County and throughout central Virginia with great success.